-Children with an education, health and care plan naming Cheapside CE Primary School will always be admitted.

-In the event of there being a greater demand for admission than there are places available, once places have been offered to these children, the following over-subscription criteria will be applied in the order set out below:
+Children with an education, health and care plan naming Dedworth Middle School will always be offered places.
+If there is then greater demand for admission than there are places available, the following criteria will be applied in the order set out below.